 The music was produced by a group called Pearl Music.
 It’s alright.
 It’s nothing too spectacular, has no music from the film, and no variations on music from the other versions.
 The sound effects are a little annoying.
 Every time you kill a monster there is this little fanfare that is pretty loud and really kills the mood.
 This is certainly the most ambitious title, but still suffers from rather monotonous presentation.

 Personally, I think that Stoker’s novel has not been done justice on film since Nosferatu, which ironically was a plagiarized version of Dracula before Stoker’s estate sued.
-Coppola’s film had a large amount of talent and resources behind it, but I fear that we will never see a film that gets closer to the source material.
+Coppola’s film had a large amount of talent and resources behind it, but the ultimate result was beneath the quality of the story it came from and I fear that we will never see a better film that gets closer to the source material.
 As for gaming, Castlevania remains the reigning champion of Dracula games, in spite of their tenuous connection to the book.
 It doesn’t capture the tension of the story, but still provide an excellent gaming experience.